 - The plurality of UCSD students are in Science, Logic, and Math, whereas the majority of VUW students are in Value Theory

-- UCSD has lower than overall gender and racial/ethnic diversity
+- UCSD has lower than overall gender, racial/ethnic, and socioeconomic diversity

 - UCSD students gave their program a stronger than average endorsement